yetanotherco/aligned-layer/docs/0_internal/ethereum_package.md

 make ethereum_package_inspect
 ```

 This will show you all the containers running and their respective ports.
-The most interesting ones are grafana and el_forkmon, they will provide you with metrics to see the gasPrice, gasUsed, txPerBlock, and others that will be in our interest to create chaos on the network.
+The most interesting ones are prometheus, grafana and el_forkmon, they will provide you with metrics to see the gasPrice, gasUsed, txPerBlock, and others that will be in our interest to create chaos on the network.

 To stop the network run the following: